 Growing companies inevitably hit the wall where ad-hoc, disorganized or process-less working slows down growth.
-Leadership will need to embrace and establish processes as the new norm to compete.
+Leadership will need to embrace and establish processes like SaaS management to compete.
 This reduces stress on overtaxed employees and helps stop the frantic, reactionary way of doing business that worked in a company’s early days, but is no longer sustainable.

 Once a leader recognizes that process is needed, it’s often needed now.
 This is common in startups that have experienced rapid growth but haven’t changed cultural norms, like how they buy SaaS licenses, for example.
 Fortunately, building a process around this is both easy and impactful.
 Without emphasis here however, CFOs and technology leaders are going to daily grapple with issues surrounding: